What a Devastating Turn of Events: Background and recording

 Kenny Beats was one of the producers who contributed to the creation of What a Devastating Turn of Events.

 Chinouriri began working on her debut album in 2022, shortly after the release of her mini-album, Four° In Winter.
 In between the studio sessions, she went on tour both as a headliner, in the UK and the US, and as a supporting act for Lewis Capaldi (during his Broken by Desire to Be Heavenly Sent Tour) and Louis Tomlinson (during the European leg of his Faith in the Future World Tour).

 Collaborators for the album include the likes of Rich Turvey, Kenny Beats, Aaron Shadrow and Glen Roberts.
-Chinouriri started writing and recording songs in England, specifically between Forestdale, London and Hereford, until early 2023, when she travelled to the United States and stayed in Los Angeles for over a month, in order to avoid multiple plane trips due to her fear of flying.
+Chinouriri started writing and recording songs in England, specifically between Forestdale, London and Hereford, until early 2023, when she travelled to the United States and stayed in Los Angeles for over a month, (Note: The cited NME article reports that Chinouriri's stay in Los Angeles lasted five "fortnights".) in order to avoid multiple plane trips due to her fear of flying.
 However, she struggled to settle in the American city and connect creatively with other artists, aspects that had a negative impact on her mental health and the quality of her work.
 As a result, she decided to move back to London to complete the record.

 The artist told Spin that she was actually planning to release a different album as her debut project back in 2020, but eventually decided to shelve it, in order to work on new material that would be featured both on Four° In Winter and What a Devastating Turn of Events:

 I don't think I would have been happy for my other album to be [my] first album. [...]
 I sound really young and not confident in those songs.
 And I think I'm really confident in who I am now as an artist. [...]
 I don't want to say that this album is "woe is me", but this is the trauma-dump kind of vibe.
 The place I've been in mentally now is way different and a better place.
 The music I have should represent that place, essentially.